Guidance

 GitHub is a free IDE hosting service for Git.
 As a Wake Forest student, you should be able to access the GitHub Student Developer Pack for free.
 It includes a free PRO upgrade for your GitHub account.
 You can learn more about how we’ll use GitHub in this class here.
 If you want to jump ahead, here are some git IDEs that you can use to interact with GitHub.

-0.7 Assignment Instructions
+0.7 Portfolio Instructions

 Data science (and Exploratory Data Analysis) is like basketball.
 We can watch either being done, and appreciate the art and skill involved in high-level performance.
 In the hands of Lebron James or Michael Jordan, a basketball is a highly-tuned artistic instrument; in the hands of John Tukey, a graph sings the praises of data in melodies both harmonious and discordant, reflecting model, data, and mood.
 Part of this course will be devoted to Watching and Studying the master at his work.